 IBS is characterized by chronic abdominal pain that comes and goes in waves.
 Abdominal pain is associated with a change in bowel habits (diarrhea or constipation).

 The exact cause of IBS is still unknown.
 However, many theories tried to explain the cause of IBS.

-Commonly, IBS is associated with emotional stress, ingestions of certain types of foods (as FODMAPs).
+Commonly, IBS is associated with emotional stress, ingestion of certain types of foods (such as FODMAPs).
 Learn more about the causes of IBS HERE.